camunda/camunda-docs-static/get-started/content/java-ee.md

 ## Extend Order Business Logic

 The order business logic is extended to provide a method to load an order entity from the database by order id, to merge a detached order entity and to complete the task form.
-For that, the task form is injected, which is provided by the camunda CDI artifact.
+For that, the task form is injected, which is provided by the Camunda CDI artifact.

 Please note that the merging of the detached order entity and the completion of the task form are intentionally placed in one method.
 This ensures that both operations are executed in a single transaction.
 An error during that transaction will rollback both changes.